colehaus/colex/content/posts/yaas-social-norms/main.md

 It's often prohibitively difficult to convince a community to abandon a norm entirely.
 Norms are often the outgrowth of deeply held moral beliefs; convincing someone to abandon their core moral beliefs is both difficult and (hopefully) unnecessary.
 Imagine someone trying to convince you to abandon your belief that wanton killing is wrong---they'd have a hard time of it.
 Instead, a social engineer can take advantage of the multiplicity of norms and interpretations of norms.

-Defiance of an undesirable norm can be grounded in adherence to some alternative norm.
+Defiance of an undesirable norm can be [grounded in adherence to some alternative norm](#yaas-social-norms-map){#prioritize .arg-map}.
 For example, the [Franca Viola](https://en.wikipedia.org/wiki/Franca_Viola) case involved giving the norm of protecting your child priority over the norm of honor:

 <blockquote>
 People who abide by honor norms also hold norms of protective parenting.
 In the 1960s, Sicily was a place where honor norms held strong.
 For example, a girl who was raped was expected to marry her rapist to preserve her family’s honor.
 In the well-known case of Franca Viola, this expectation was completely reframed.
 She was raped but refused to marry her rapist, and her unusual decision was supported by her father, who put caring for and protecting his child above the powerful norm of honor.
 By appealing to this other norm, he was able to justifiably defy honor norms. [[@bicchieri2016]]{.attribution}
 </blockquote>

-Another option is to change the way a moral ideal is manifested in practice while leaving the ideal itself untouched.
+Another option is to [change the way a moral ideal is manifested](#yaas-social-norms-map){#reinterpret .arg-map} in practice while leaving the ideal itself untouched.
 For example, the saleema campaign reframed uncut girls as intact and pure whereas the old interpretation had been that cut girls were chaste and pure:

 <blockquote>
 The word saleema means whole, intact, healthy, and perfect.
 It conveys the idea that being uncut is the natural, pristine state.
 Radio and video campaigns linked traditional values of honor and purity to the idea that uncut girls are complete and pure.
 Media campaigns and community discussions were framed and organized around this positive message.
 Perceiving girls through the “Saleema lens” functionally disconfirmed the belief that uncut girls are not chaste and pure. [[@bicchieri2016]]{.attribution}